Review of Alaska Airlines

 Considering bringing home wine from Oregon’s famous Willamette Valley

-So, is flying Alaska Airlines worth it?
+So, is Flying Alaska Airlines Worth It?

 In-flight view of Mount Hood, Oregon

 Absolutely.
-Securing a direct flight from the East Coast to the West coast for less than $250 per person was a steal.
-That being said, there are some aspects of Alaska Airlines that need improvement.
-One of the most pressing issues is having only one kiosk at Atlanta Hartsfield Jackson International Airport.
-Furthermore, I feel if you are not going to supply a TV monitor, at least offer free Wi-Fi.
+Securing a direct flight from the East Coast to the West Coast for less than $250 per person was a steal.
+That being said, some aspects of Alaska Airlines need improvement.

-All things considered, we cannot forget that to achieve those amenities through another competitor airline, you must dish out at least twice as much money or settle for a layover.
-For the cost savings, I will gladly arrive to the airport early and bring my laptop or book for in-flight entertainment.
-Overall, Alaska Airlines was a pleasant experience, and I would certainly fly this airline again, especially given the Mileage Program.
+All things considered, we cannot forget that to get those amenities with another airline, you must pay at least twice as much or settle for a layover.
+For the cost savings, I will gladly arrive at the airport early and bring my laptop or book for in-flight entertainment.

 Main atrium in Portland International Airport